Foster care adoption can be a beautiful way to grow your family. Here’s what you really need to know about foster care adoption.

 3. Birth parents are no longer birth parents.

 Many times when speaking to someone debating on adoption through foster care, you hear reservations based on what “forever” means.
 Before a child is legally adoptable through foster care, a termination of parental rights must take place.
 This means the parents’ rights are terminated, their mom is no longer their mom, and their dad is no longer their dad.
 All family members’ rights are terminated.
 Before a termination takes place, the state must exhaust all efforts for family placement as well.
 Termination allows the state to place the child for adoption with no intervention from the parents.

 4. Foster care adoption is not guaranteed, but it can be.

 When you become foster parents, you are accepting the fact that a child you welcome may not become yours forever.
 You can foster-to-adopt, but this does not guarantee the child becomes adoptable.
 This basically allows a foster home to be certified to adopt and foster and stresses your hope to adopt.
 The only way someone can be guaranteed to adopt through foster care is to only accept placements already approved for adoption.

 5. Foster care adoption is worth it.

 Adoption is hard, especially when you go through the state.
 Although there are some easy parts of foster care adoption, it can be stressful and heartbreaking.
 However, through all of the “birth pains” of adoption, just like having a biological child, it is all worth it once it is official.
-Foster care adoption is hard but worth it.
+Foster care adopting is hard but worth it.